gelliott181/todo-akita/README.md

 [Demo Site](http://todo-akita.prettycool.link/)

+## Features

+You can add AND remove todos!
+Also, they persist in your localStorage through Akita's `persistState()` enhancer, so that's pretty cool.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.